 Communicate and organize!

-Whatever tool you’re using for communicating in projects, be aware about your communication style.
+Whatever tool you’re using for communicating in projects, be aware of your communication style.
 Try to be precise and targeted when communicating tasks and other project relevant topics.
 This also includes knowing who can do what and who is responsible for what.
 Being in real doubt about responsibilities refer to the project manager or friendly ask other team members.

 We at Usersnap also recommend executing some sort of sprint planning (such as Scrum, Agile, or whatever name you like) together with your team.
 This will help everyone clarifying the important tasks for the next iteration.
 And most important, don’t leave it to your team members to come up with their own personal communication style during a project.
-Instead collect inputs while doing the project planning about the right communication tool.
+Instead, collect inputs while doing the project planning about the right communication tool.

 Are you using any chat or collaboration software for your business communication?
 What’s your opinion on using such tools?